Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 # Examples
 Some example environments that show the capabilities of this framework.
-Since these problems are not solvable with the pandapower OPF, they are not part of the benchmark suite.
+Since not all these problems are solvable with the pandapower OPF, they are not part of the benchmark suite.
 The example environments are:

 * `NetworkReconfiguration`: This example environment demonstrates how discrete